xyz745/FairGenerate/Readme.md

 The codes in the folder are named for the applicable scenarios.
 The Adult and COMPAS data sets include two protected attributes, so we divide them into two scenarios: Adult_sex and Adult_race, similarly COMPAS_sex and COMPAS_race.

+<h1> Code description</h1>

+In the above replicate package -
+* <b>generated_data</b> folder contains the final synthetic data samples produced by the proposed approach, which were used to report the results.
+* <b>FairGenerate.py </b> contains the code of the proposed approach to generate synthetic data samples.
+* For each scenario, a Jupyter notebook is provided, allowing for the replication of results.
+Directly running them will result in the replication of results
+* <b>Stats.py</b> file contains the code of Scott-Knott results.

 ********************************************************************************************************

 **The Original Run Files are available at below link:**
 **Original Run Files** - https://drive.google.com/drive/folders/1JMYm2y7XUWg0idTSKs0muW5Hdb_K5SGW?usp=drive_link

+* The original final contains the whole architecture of the proposed method.
+* The actual final version that produced the results.

 Baselines
 -----------------------------------------------------